Juvenile lifer locked up for nearly 50 years could go free

-DETROIT (AP) - A man who has been in prison for nearly 50 years for murder when he was a teenager won a major decision from the Michigan appeals court that should lead to his eventual release.
+DETROIT (AP) - A man who has been in prison for nearly 50 years for murder when he was a teenager has won a major decision from the Michigan appeals court that should lead to his eventual release.

 A Wayne County judge violated David Bennett’s rights when he cited mental health as a reason to keep him locked up with no chance for parole, the appeals court said Thursday.

-Bennett, now 66, has become a “productive, stable and peaceful adult” while in prison, even saving more than $40,000 through various jobs, the court said.
+Bennett, now 66, has become a “productive, stable and peaceful adult” while in prison, even saving more than $40,000 through various jobs, the court said in a 3-0 opinion.

+“Treated mental illness is not a signal of irreparable corruption, and no evidence even hinted that Bennett’s mental illness created a realistic danger that he would reoffend,” the court said.

 Bennett, who was 17 when he fatally stabbed Vivian Berry, was automatically sentenced to life in prison without parole in 1972.
-But like hundreds of other convicted teens in Michigan, he was eligible for a new hearing based on U.S. Supreme Court decisions that say minors must be treated differently than adults at sentencing.
+But like hundreds of other convicted teens in Michigan, he was eligible for a new hearing based on U.S. Supreme Court decisions that say minors must not be treated the same as adults at sentencing.

-A judge must consider the crime but also the background of the offender.
+A judge must consider the crime but also Bennett’s background when he was a teen.

 “The evidence established that Bennett had been severely abused - physically and emotionally - by his parents,” the appeals court said.
 “The experts explained that this abuse deeply scarred the young man’s already fragile psyche.